Lovely-Development-Team/MottoBotto/README.md

 ## Default Usage TLDR

-* Nominate somebody else's message as a potential motto with `!motto` in a reply to the message.
+* Nominate somebody else's message as a potential motto with `@MottoBotto` in a reply to the message.
 * Approve somebody's nomination of your message with an emoji reaction or a by joining an auto-approval role.
 * View the [list of approved mottos and the leaderboard](https://dwrss.github.io/MottoBotto/).
 * Change your leaderboard emoji with a direct message to MottoBotto of `!emoji <new-emoji>`.
+* Get a link to the leaderboard with a direct message to MottoBotto of `!link`.
+* Send `!help` as a direct message to MottoBotto to get a list of possible commands.

 ## Interacting with MottoBotto